AmperianLoop/Python/README.md

 <hr>
 <h1>ytCCRemovingTags</h1>
 <p>The Python script ytCCRemovingTags.py takes a file with tags and removes them all.
-Further editing is usually required since the auto generated sub titles do not have many punctuations.
+Further editing is usually required since the auto generated sub titles do not have many punctuations.</p>

 <h2>Manually obtain YouTube's auto generated sub titles.</h2>